angrysky56/esaf-framework/README.md

    cd ..
    ```

-on Ubuntu systems you may need to install the following packages:
+on Ubuntu systems you may need to install the following packages to run the Tauri version:

 ```bash
 sudo apt install -y libwebkit2gtk-4.0-dev libgtk-3-dev librsvg2-dev patchelf libsoup2.4-dev